Husayn ibn Ali: Sufi poetry

 In Sufism, where annihilation of the self (nafs) and suffering in the path of God are paramount principles, Husayn is seen as a model Sufi.
 Persian Sufi poet Hakim Sanai describes Husayn as a martyr, higher in rank than all the other martyrs of the world; while Farid ud-Din Attar considers him a prototype of a Sufi who sacrificed himself in the love of God.
-Jalal ud-Din Rumi describes Husayn's suffering at Karbala as a means to achieve union with the divine, and hence considers it to be a matter of jubilation rather than grief.
+Rumi describes Husayn's suffering at Karbala as a means to achieve union with the divine, and hence considers it to be a matter of jubilation rather than grief.
 Sindhi Sufi poet Shah Abdul Latif Bhittai devoted a section in his Shah Jo Risalo to the death of Husayn, in which the incident is remembered in laments and elegies.
 He too sees Husayn's death as a sacrifice made in the path of God and condemns Yazid as being bereft of divine love.
 Turkish Sufi Yunus Emre labels Husayn, along with his brother Hasan, as the "fountain head of the martyrs" and "Kings of the Paradise" in his songs.
+Countless poets have composed poems in praise of and mourning Husayn.

+TV and films

+Husayn ibn Ali is a character in Mokhtarnameh, an Iranian historical television series directed by Davood Mirbagheri.
+The series depicts the events leading to the Battle of Karbala and its aftermath through the life of Mukhtar al-Thaqafi, who led the uprising against the Umayyads in the name of avenging Husayn's death.
+The series is one of the most well-received Iranian TV series worldwide, and it is aired on national TV every Muharram month, gaining an international audience through dubbed and subtitled versions.
+Hussein Who Said No, is another major production centered on Husayn's uprising and the Battle of Karbala.